 In truth, I had to keep asking myself whether I loved Augusta National simply because I was at Augusta National, or whether this golf course, taken on face value is a truly magnificent golf course.
 If I was on a jury to decide its worthiness I would have been thrown off the panel given my bias for the Masters and love for the golf course before I walked through the gates.

 But as impartial as I can be, I can now see why Augusta National is so often ranked as one of the world’s best.
-As much as we’d all love take to Augusta National with our golf clubs, it’s a place I could happily wander around without ever hitting a golf ball.
-In fact, I’d be happy to do it every April with just a fold-up chair draped over my shoulder.
+As much as we’d all love to take to Augusta National with our golf clubs, it’s a place I could happily wander around without ever hitting a golf ball.
+I’d be happy to do it every April with just a fold-up chair draped over my shoulder.